-A free, one-day class is being offered in several Florida cities in 2013 for volunteers who want to help monitor for contamination after a radiation disaster.Previous radiation headlines.
+A free one-day class is available in several Florida cities in 2014 for volunteers who want to help monitor for contamination after a radiation disaster.Previous radiation headlines.

 Registration and inspection of devices, such as x-ray machines, which produce ionizing radiation.